 Wednesday.
 Welcome to Zagreb and the start of your holiday.
 Included transfer from the airport to your hotel in the city.
-The remains of the day offer free time for you to head out and explore this beautiful city which marks the crossroad between the Adriatic coast and Central Europe.
+The remainder of the day offers free time for you to head out and explore this beautiful city which marks the crossroad between the Adriatic coast and Central Europe.

 Overnight: Zagreb | Dinner

-Zagreb - Bled.
+Zagreb - Bled - Ljubljana.
 We start the day with a sightseeing tour of the nation's capital.
 We will make our way to the fortified Upper Town (the city’s historical centre), passing St Mark’s Church with its stunning multi-coloured tiled roof, the Croatian National Theatre, University and Zagreb Cathedral, with its towering Gothic spires.

-Bled - Ljubljana - Plitvice.
-After breakfast we drive to Ljubljana, the Slovenian capital and take part in a guided tour of the old city.
+Ljubljana - Plitvice.
+This morning we take a guided tour of Ljubljana, the Slovenian capital where we'll take in the significant sights of it's old centre.
 We'll see the Three Bridges, Baroque Town Hall, Robba’s Fountain and visit the colourful open-air central Market, selling beautifully smoked cheeses, meats and fresh fruit and vegetables.
-Nibble your way around!

-Later continue onto the Plitvice Lakes region for the afternoon.
+After we continue our journey to Plitvice Lakes where we'll walk around and enjoy the magnificent views over the waters with its 16 clear blue lakes that cascade into 92 waterfalls.
 This 20-km long karst cave system with its web of underground passages, galleries and chambers is the largest karst cave open for visitation in all of Europe.
-Walk around the wooden promenades this evening and enjoy the magnificent views over the waters with its 16 clear blue lakes that cascade into 92 waterfalls.

 Overnight: Plitvice Lakes | Breakfast, Dinner

 Plitvice - Zadar - Split.
-This morning we continue on to discover Zadar, we take a guided tour of the 2nd century BC Roman Forum and see the 9th Century pre-Romanesque church of St. Donatus.
+This morning we continue on to discover Zadar, we take a guided tour of the 1st century BC Roman Forum and see the 9th Century pre-Romanesque churches of St. Donatus and St Anastasia.

 Later this afternoon arrival into Split where we explore the city including learning the secrets of the UNESCO protected Diocletian’s Palace.
 The narrow streets of Split are fascinating maze of history and stunning ancient architecture.